Oscillations in the stochastic gravitational wave background from sharp features and particle production during inflation: Scalar-induced stochastic background of gravitational waves

-We now return to fig.~\ref{fig:Omega-of-f-sensitivity} where we plotted $h^2 \Omega_{\textrm{GW}}$ vs.~$f / \textrm{Hz}$ for two example models with $(\delta, \etaperp)=(\deA,\etaA)$ and $(0.5,10)$ together with sensitivity curves for a selected choice of GW observatories.\footnote{The sensitivity curves shown here have been computed in \cite{Schmitz:2020syl} and correspond to the power-law-integrated sensitivity curves defined in \cite{Thrane:2013oya} for $h^2 \Omega_{\textrm{GW}}$ for the various experiments.} We assumed a top-hat profile for the turn and set $\Pzero=\PCMB = 2.4 \cdot 10^{-9}$ and $\xi=-3$.
+We now return to fig.~\ref{fig:Omega-of-f-sensitivity} where we plotted $h^2 \Omega_{\textrm{GW}}$ vs.~$f / \textrm{Hz}$ for two example models with $(\delta, \etaperp)=(\deA,\etaA)$ and $(0.5,10)$ together with sensitivity curves for a selected choice of GW observatories.
+The sensitivity curves shown here have been computed in \cite{Schmitz:2020syl} and correspond to the power-law-integrated sensitivity (PLIS) curves defined in \cite{Thrane:2013oya}.\footnote{These were computed in \cite{Schmitz:2020syl} for a threshold signal-to-noise-ratio $\textrm{SNR}_\textrm{threshold}=1$ and a total observation time of $T_\textrm{obs}=1$ year for all future interferometers and $T_\textrm{obs}=20$ years for all future pulsar timing arrays.} We assumed a top-hat profile for the turn and set $\Pzero=\PCMB = 2.4 \cdot 10^{-9}$ and $\xi=-3$.
 Note that the parameter choice $(\delta, \etaperp)=(\deA,\etaA)$ satisfies the condition \eqref{backreaction} for avoiding excessive backreaction on the inflationary background, but violates the tentative bound \eqref{perturbativity} for retaining perturbative control, while both bounds are satisfied by the model with $(\delta, \etaperp)=(0.5,10)$.
 The various copies of the GW spectrum in fig.~\ref{fig:Omega-of-f-sensitivity} are for different choices of the parameter $N_\textrm{f}$ which controls the frequency range of our GW signal.
-For the parameter choice $(\delta, \etaperp)=(\deA,\etaA)$ we show the GW spectrum for $N_\textrm{f}=15, \, 28, \, 33, \, 37$ while for $(\delta, \etaperp)=(0.5,10)$ we picked $N_\textrm{f}=14.75, \, 32.5$.
+For the parameter choice $(\delta, \etaperp)=(\deA,\etaA)$ we show the GW spectrum for $N_\textrm{f}=15, \, 28.5, \, 33, \, 37$ while for $(\delta, \etaperp)=(0.5,10)$ we picked $N_\textrm{f}=14.75, \, 32.5$.
 The choice was made so that the principal peak of the GW signal appears in the frequency range of maximal sensitivity of the various GW observatories.
 The GW signal for the model with $(\delta, \etaperp)=(\deA,\etaA)$ can be potentially detected with IPTA, SKA, LISA, BBO, DECIGO, ET and CE, while the model with $(\delta, \etaperp)=(0.5,10)$ is potentially detectable in BBO and DECIGO and at the edge of detectability in SKA.
 Most notably, both the GW spectra for $(\delta, \etaperp)=(\deA,\etaA)$ and $(0.5,10)$ exhibit modulations on the principal peak, whose amplitudes (i.e.~the maximal value of \eqref{eq:amplitude-of-modulations}) are $18 \%$ and $22 \%$ of the total signal, respectively.